jsuriol/jcrypt/README.md

   first period.
 For example if the input file name is 'foobar.new.txt' the output file will be 'foobar.jclear' with the cleartext.

-  The maximum input file size is MAXCLEARSIZE.
+  The maximum input file size is MAXCLEARSIZE, which is about 2 Mb